-Phosphoinositide 3-kinases are lipid kinases that mediate signaling by tyrosine kinase and G-protein coupled receptors.
-PI 3-kinases are important regulators of cellular proliferation, motility, apoptosis, and vesicular trafficking.
-They are critical for insulin signaling, and are important in clinical diabetes.
+Phosphoinositide 3-kinases are lipid kinases that mediate signaling by receptor tyrosine kinases and G-protein coupled receptors (GPCRs).
+They are important regulators of cellular proliferation, motility, apoptosis, and vesicular trafficking.
 Mutational activation of PI 3-kinases is commonly found in human cancers.
-We are interested in the mechanisms that regulate PI 3'-kinase contributes to human cancer.
+We are interested in the how the altered regulation of PI 3'-kinase contributes to human cancer.
 The Backer lab works collaboratively with the lab of Dr. Anne Bresnick, Dept. of Biochemistry, on all of these projects.

 Material in this section is provided by individual faculty members who are solely responsible for its accuracy and content.